Overview of Principles Reducing Damages

 - regarding external macroeconomic factors (e.g., growth of gross domestic product, inflation rates, exchange rates, monetary and fiscal policy that may affect the firm directly or indirectly, labour market conditions, wages and salaries);

-- on how the relevant regulatory framework will evolve, including taxation matters as well as forms of direct regulation, if applicable; and
+- on how the relevant regulatory framework will evolve, including taxation matters and forms of direct regulation, if applicable; and

 - of financial viability, if binding.